blabla1337/skf-labs/md/NodeJs/GraphQL-Injection.md

 ![](../../.gitbook/assets/nodejs/Graphql-Injections/8.png)

-Looks like there's only one admin account.
 Lets try to get the password of some user:

 ```
 {